-An unprecedented 105 countries are now reported to include supportive references to harm reduction in national policy documents, compared with 87 in 2020.
+An unprecedented 105 countries are now reported to include supportive references to harm reduction in national policy documents, compared with 87 in 2020 a The legal status of DCRs varies globally.
+The Global State of Harm Reduction includes in its count those facilities that have official backing from state authorities at either the national, sub-national or city level.